Freeman High School (Washington)

-Freeman High School is a public high school north of Rockford, Washington and 19 mi southwest of Spokane, Washington.
-It is a part of the adjacent three school Freeman School District facility that contains Freeman Elementary School, Freeman Middle School and Freeman High School.
+Freeman High School is a public high school located north of Rockford, Washington and 19 mi southwest of Spokane, Washington.
+It is a part of the adjacent three-school Freeman School District facility that contains Freeman Elementary School, Freeman Middle School, and Freeman High School.

 Athletics

 Freeman high school competes in Washington's Northeast A League.
 The school fields teams in the following sports: